Win some, lose some

-If there’s an accident, and it’s your business’s fault, a third party (client, member of the public, anyone) can claim compensation against you for property damage and bodily injury.
+If there’s an accident, and it’s your business’s fault, a third party (a client, a member of the public, anyone else) can claim compensation against you for property damage and bodily injury.

-If that happens, your insurer appoints legal expertise to fight the time-consuming and complicated case against you and, if the claimant is successful, pays them the compensation you’re liable for.
+If that happens, your insurer appoints a legal expert to fight the time-consuming and complicated case against you and, if the injured person wins, pays them the compensation you’re liable for.

-And your policy isn’t limited to just visitors to your office either.
-You’re covered if you go out and about on business and cause problems somewhere else, too.
+And your policy isn’t limited to just visitors to your place either.
+You’re covered if you go out and about and cause problems somewhere else, too.
 So don’t worry too much if that successful pitch was tarnished by spilling tea on your prospective client’s iMac…

-The good thing is, although levels of cover start in the millions of pounds, the cost is usually in the tens or hundreds (depending on what you do of course).
+The good thing is, although levels of cover start in the millions of pounds, the insurance usually only costs tens or hundreds of pounds (depending on what you do of course).